 Lateral migration of the river channel between 1950 and 1964 is calculated through three standard surficial morphological metrics (erosion, deposition, both erosion then deposition) illustrated in Fig. 1b.
 Note that the metric "erosion then deposition" measured in the area located between the former channel (T1) and the new one (T2) does not always imply continuous lateral channel migration followed by deposition.
 Sudden lateral shifts of meanders (e.g. through meander cutoff) or meander belts (e.g. through channel avulsion) may be involved as well and require specific geomorphological attention.
-Therefore, at each MC run, new values of metrics are derived for each sub-reach (Fig. 3a) in order to estimate fluctuations induced by coregistrating

-30 coregistration and digitising errors.
+Therefore, at each MC run, new values of metrics are derived for each sub-reach in order to estimate fluctuations induced by coregistrating and digitising errors.

-3.4.3 Impact of SV-error SV error on uncertainty of lateral migration measurements
+3.4.3 Impact of SV-error on uncertainty of lateral migration measurements

 To evaluate the uncertainty associated to lateral migration measurements within each sub-reach and to allow comparison between the four sub-reaches, two types of relative uncertainty were calculated for each morphological metric (erosion, deposition, erosion then deposition).
-The first one (equation 3) corresponds to the total percentage of uncertainty and involves

-5 the total range of measured values (max-min) through MC simulation.
+The first one (equation 3) corresponds to the total percentage of uncertainty and involves the total range of measured values (max-min) through MC simulation.
 The second one (equation 4) corresponds to the 95 % uncertainty percentage and involves the 95 % confidence interval.
 Their mathematical expressions are, respectively:

-$$Total \ uncertainty = \frac{\frac{1}{2} \times (max - min)}{mean} \times 100$$ (3)
+$$Total\ uncertainty = \frac{\frac{1}{2} \times (max - min)}{mean} \times 100$$ (3)

+95%

-$$95\% \ uncertainty = \frac{\frac{1}{2} \times 95\% \ confidence \ interval \ width}{mean} \times 100$$ (4)
+$$uncertainty = \frac{\frac{1}{2} \times 95\% \ confidence \ interval \ width}{mean} \times 100$$

+(4)

-Relative percentages of uncertainty inform about the variability of measurements induced by the SV-error SV error through MC simulation, observed in each sub-reach and for each morphological metric.
-We thus use these relative percentages of uncertainty to set a threshold of 50 % above which the uncertainty is considered too high to yield a reliable measurement, i.e. a significant change in channel migration.
-Two thresholds are proposed here: a less conservative It is proposed to apply the 50 % threshold on both percentages of uncertainty: the less conservative one (i.e. 95 % uncertainty > 50 %) and a the more conservative one (i.e. total uncertainty > 50 %).
+Relative percentages of uncertainty inform about the variability of measurements induced by the SV-error through MC simulation, observed each sub-reach and for each morphological metric.
+We thus use these relative percentages of uncertainty to set a threshold above which the uncertainty is considered too high to yield a reliable measurement, i.e. a significant change in channel migration.
+Two thresholds are proposed here: a less conservative (i.e. 95 % uncertainty > 50 %) and a more conservative one (i.e. total uncertainty > 50 %).
 While the former does not include outliers, the latter, which corresponds to a measurement whose mean value is lower than the total range of measured values (max-min), does.
-In other words, applying the 50 % proposed threshold on the total uncertainty amounts to assume that outliers can be "real" (i.e. that they can represent plausible situations).
-By contrast, applying the 50 % proposed threshold on the 95 % uncertainty amounts to reject the outliers, assuming that they can't be "real" (implausible situations).

-4 Results
+5 4 Results

-20 4.1 SV-errorSV error
+4.1 SV-error

-Figure 4 shows the interpolated SV-error SV error in x, y and the total SV-error SV error $(\sqrt{e_x^2 + e_y^2})$, for the year 1950.
-The mean value of total SV-error SV error in each sub-reach for both years (Fig. 5) indicates that sub-reach 4 is affected by the highest (1.32 m) and the lowest (0.61 m) error in 1950 and in 1964, respectively.
-These values approximately corresponds to the range of total SV-error SV error reached by the four sub-reaches.
-Whereas the total SV-error SV error was divided by a factor 2 between 1950 and 1964 in the sub-reach 4, it remained fairly stable in the three other ones, ranging from 0.6 (sub-reach 3) to 1.2 m (sub-reach 41).
+Figure 3 shows the interpolated SV-error in x, y and the total SV-error ($\sqrt{e_x^2 + e_y^2}$), for the year 1950.
+The mean value of total SV-error in each sub-reach for both years (Fig. 4) indicates that sub-reach 4 is affected by the highest (1.32 m) and the lowest (0.61 m) error in 1950 and in 1964, respectively.
+These values approximately corresponds to the range of total SV-error reached by the four sub-reaches.
+Whereas the total SV-error was divided by a factor 2 between 1950 and 1964 in the sub-reach 4, it remained fairly stable in the three other ones, ranging from 0.6 (sub-reach 3) to 1.2 m (sub-reach 4).